rasjonell/x-library/README.md

 - [ ] Statistics
   - GoodReads style statistics for both books and users

-- [ ] Add a books from an external source
+- [ ] Add books from an external source
   - use OpenLibrary or a similar service to fetch books with the ISBN number